luwrain/linux/README.md

 * Files of other types than regular files, directories or symlinks are  silently skipped
 * The source files may not be given by relative pathes
 * If the destination is given by a relative pathe, the parent of the first source must be used to resolve it

+This repository is a part of the LUWRAIN project.
+LUWRAIN is a platform for the creation of apps for the blind and partially-sighted.
+Please visit [luwrain.org](http://luwrain.org/?lang=en) for further information.